-Fantastic prices for houses in need of renovation in Moclinejo outside Malaga (toward Nerja)
+Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

-The village was nominated for the prestigious award "Spain's best rural village" in 2022.
+The village was nominated for the prestigious the price "Spain's Best Countryside Village" in 2022.

-[Update Q2 2024: Right now there are very few attractive properties for renovation on the market, and have been for years now.
+[Update Q2 2024: Right now there are very few attractive renovation listing on the market, and it has been for several years now.
 We will see how the next few years develop.
-Right now, however, most investors are looking for new development as there are better buys to be made in that segment.]
+Right now, however, most investors are looking new development as there are better buys to be made in that segment.]

-We have started a new collaboration with some Spanish actors who are leaders in looking for renovation objects in the areas around Malaga.
-Please note that there are no renovation objects in areas such as central Nerja or Marbella, Estepona etc. It is mainly the villages around or Malaga city that you can find interesting houses and apartments in need of renovation, at a good price.
+We have started a new collaboration with some Spanish players who are leaders in finding renovation projectsin the areas around Malaga.
+Please note that there are no renovation project in areas like central Nerja or Marbella, Estepona etc. It is mainly in the surrounding villages or Malaga city where you can find interesting houses and apartments in need of renovation , at a good price .

 An excellent example of such a village is Moclinejo.
-Here you can find, among other things, houses with 3 bedrooms in need of renovation for under €90,000.
-We help with tax deductions (yes, you can make a Swedish tax deduction even on your Spanish house), as well as choosing a construction company for renovation, etc. In Spain, it is easy and cheap to renovate your property.
+Here you can find houses with 3 bedrooms in need of renovation for under €90,000.
+We help with tax deductions (yes, you can also make Swedish tax deductions on your Spanish house), as well as choosing a construction company for renovation, etc. In Spain, it is easy and cheap to renovate your property.
 Good to know.
-You can reduce the Itp (Impuestos de Transmissiones Patrimoniales) tax to 2% if you sell the home within 3 years and do not engage in any rental activities.
-However, this applies to those written in Spain "as we interpret it", says the Spanish tax authority we have been in contact with.
-This was designed as an incentive to get the market going which is still there, and then the premise is that you buy and then sell on.
+You can reduce the ITP (Impuestos de Transmissiones Patrimoniales) tax to 2% if you sell the home within 3 years and do not conduct any rental activities.
+However, this applies to those written in Spain "as we interpret it" says the Spanish tax authority we have been in contact with.
+This was designed as an incentive to get the market going that is still there, and the prerequisite is that you buy and then resell.

 Write us a few lines about what you are looking for.
-Number of bedrooms, condition of home, size of plot, and your approximate budget.
-We will return with suggestions for what is for sale here and now. info@spanskafastigheter.se
+Number of bedrooms, condition of the home, size of plot of land , and your approximate budget.
+We will get back to you with suggestions for what is for sale here and now. info@spanskafastigheter.se

 How much does it cost to renovate?
 The approximate cost depends on each individual case.
-As an example, a home of 80 square meters that needs painting, replacement of the floor and a new kitchen costs around €15,000.
+For example, an 80 sq m home that needs painting, replacing floors and a new kitchen costs around €15,000.

 How long does it usually take?
-A renovation of a home which in the example above takes around 3-5 months.
+A renovation of a home, such as the example above, takes about 3-5 months.
 The builder applies for the license free of charge.
-The same builder also arranges the root deduction for our clients.
+The same builder also arranges the tax deduction for our clients.

 Can I borrow for renovation in Spain?
-You can borrow for the house itself (even if the valuation is low on renovation objects), but you generally cannot borrow for the renovation, unless you are a permanent resident of Spain.
-We therefore recommend that you contact a Swedish bank for private loans/blank loans.
+You can borrow for the house itself (even if the valuation is low on renovation project ), but you generally cannot borrow for the renovation, unless you are a permanent resident in Spain.
+We therefore recommend that you contact a Swedish bank for a private loan/unsecured loan.

-- More information about the nice village of Moclinejo below, as well as some houses in need of renovation we just received.
+– More information about the beautiful village of Moclinejo below, as well as some houses in need of renovation we just received.

 Write to info@spanskafastigheter.se for more information about which houses in need of renovation are for sale here and now.